-Our Chiropractors and Physiotherapists perform laser therapy as part of their treatment, under their regular treatment fee, if we feel that laser therapy is of benefit to your condition.
+The Chiropractors and Physiotherapists at Target Therapeutics perform laser therapy as part of their treatment, under their regular treatment fee, if we feel that laser therapy is of benefit to your condition.

-Therapeutic laser therapy is a safe, effective and painless therapy which stimulates your body's own healing systems to relieve pain, increase joint mobility and promote cell regeneration.
+Therapeutic laser therapy is a safe, effective and painless therapy that stimulates your body’s own healing systems to relieve pain, increase joint mobility and promote cell regeneration.

-Laser works by providing your body with billions of photons of light which can then be absorbed and changed into chemical energy.
+The laser works by providing your body with billions of photons of light which can then be absorbed and changed into chemical energy.
 This energy is then used to support and promote tissue repair.
 It is this biostimulation effect of the laser which causes a decrease in inflammation and pain and an increase in tissue regeneration and healing.
-Treatable conditions include: low back pain, neck pain, arthritis, knee pain, tennis elbow, plantar fasciitis, sprains and strains, tendonitis, and carpal tunnel.
+Treatable conditions include low back pain, neck pain, arthritis, knee pain, tennis elbow, plantar fasciitis, sprains and strains, tendonitis, and carpal tunnel.

 Is Laser Therapy Safe?